skx/mpd-web/README.md

     $ go build .
     $ go install .

+You can see a simple installation-recipe, which launches this as a user-service via systemd in [install](install) - You should read the contents before blindly executing it!

-**NOTE**: As we embed our [simple web template](web/index.html) within our binary you must use go version 1.17, or higher, to build this service.
+**NOTE**: The embedded [HTML template](web/index.html) we use for our UI requires the use of go version 1.17, or higher, to build this service.